SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 optimal algorithm.
 At low tolerances (`<1e-4`?) `SRA3` will be more efficient, though `SOSRA` is more robust to stiffness.
-For commutative noise, `RKMilCommute` is a strong order 1.0 method which utilizes the commutivity property to greatly speed up the Wiktorsson approximation and can choose between Ito and Stratonovich.
+For commutative noise, `RKMilCommute` is a strong order 1.0 method which utilizes the commutivity property to greatly speed up the stochastic iterated integral approximation and can choose between Ito and Stratonovich.
 For non-commutative noise, difficult problems usually require adaptive time stepping in order to be efficient.
 In this case, `LambaEM` and `LambaEulerHeun` are adaptive and handle general non-diagonal problems (for Ito and Stratonovich interpretations respectively).
 If adaptivity isn't necessary, the `EM` and `EulerHeun` are good choices (for Ito and Stratonovich interpretations